UweGerdes/frontend-development/docker-gulp.md

 	--build-arg GULP_LIVERELOAD="5381" \
 	--build-arg RESPONSIVE_CHECK_HTTP="5382" \
 	.

-	docker build -t uwegerdes/gulp-frontend \
-	--build-arg APT_PROXY="http://$(hostname -i):3142" \
-	--build-arg NPM_PROXY="--proxy http://$(hostname -i):3143 --https-proxy http://$(hostname -i):3143 --strict-ssl false" \
-	--build-arg NPM_LOGLEVEL="--loglevel warn" \
-	--build-arg TZ="Europe/Berlin" \
-	--build-arg GULP_LIVERELOAD="5381" \
-	--build-arg RESPONSIVE_CHECK_HTTP="5382" \
-	.
 ```

-Some 20 Minutes and 1.5 GB later...
+Some 8 Minutes and 1.5 GB later...

-Build the dockers in the `docker` subdirectory and run them - nginx is needed for tests.

-Some 5 Minutes and 2 GB later...
+## Start the gulp container

-Run a container from the image just created and connect to your environment (with the ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container, dockerhost is used in test configs).
+Run a container from the image just created and connect to your environment (with the ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container, the hostname `dockerhost` is used in test configs).

 This command removes the container after end - useful if your nginx ip address changes.